U.S. Senator Cruz leads long-shot Republican bid to overturn Biden's victory | Politics

 In a statement, Cruz, the U.S. senator from Texas, and the other 10 senators said they intend to vote to reject electors from states that have been at the center of President Donald Trump’s unproven assertions of election fraud.
 They said Congress should immediately appoint a commission to conduct an emergency 10-day audit of election results in those states.
 "Once completed, individual states would evaluate the commission's findings and could convene a special legislative session to certify a change in their vote, if needed," they said.

 It was not immediately clear which states would be subject to the proposed audit, Cruz's office said.
-Michael Gwin, a spokesman for the Biden campaign, dismissed the move as theater that is not supported by any evidence.
+Democrats and some moderate Republicans blasted the move by the senators as undemocratic.
+A spokesman for the Biden campaign, Michael Gwin, dismissed the move as theater that is not supported by any evidence.

 "This stunt won’t change the fact that President-elect Biden will be sworn in on Jan.
 20, and these baseless claims have already been examined and dismissed by Trump’s own attorney general, dozens of courts, and election officials from both parties," he said.
 The push for an audit is a political stunt that will not affect the outcome of the election, said Derek Muller, a law professor at the University of Iowa.